Are you still stuck on the Fivetran vs Alteryx question? Let us help you.

 Gartner Rating: 4.1 (162)

-Alteryx is one of the leading data wrangling tools and an end-to-end analytics platform that helps teams prepare, blend, analyze, and share data without coding.
+Alteryx, a leading data wrangling tool and an end-to-end analytics platform, helps teams prepare, blend, analyze, and share data without coding.
 It supports two data integration environments, Designer Desktop for on-premises and hybrid workflows, and Designer Cloud for cloud-native pipelines.
-Both use a drag-and-drop interface and built-in intelligence.
+Both of these versions use a drag-and-drop interface and come with built-in intelligence.

-It offers 100+ connectors for sources like cloud services, relational databases, APIs, and flat files.
-Alteryx helps prepare and unify data for downstream use cases.
-This reduces turnaround time and increases accuracy across departments.
+Similar to Fivetran, Alteryx offers 100+ connectors for sources like cloud services, relational databases, APIs, and flat files.
+The software helps data teams prepare and unify data for downstream use cases.
+This, in turn, reduces turnaround time and increases accuracy across departments.

 Use cases